zendesk/zendesk_api_client_rb/README.md

 client.tickets.delete(1)
 ```

-The methods under {Zendesk::Client} (such as tickets) return an instance of {Zendesk::Collection} a lazy-loaded list of that resource.
+The methods under Zendesk::Client (such as .tickets) return an instance of Zendesk::Collection a lazy-loaded list of that resource.
-Actual requests may not be sent until an explicit {Zendesk::Collection#fetch}, {Zendesk::Collection#to_a}, or an applicable methods such
+Actual requests may not be sent until an explicit Zendesk::Collection#fetch, Zendesk::Collection#to_a, or an applicable methods such
 as #each.

 ### Pagination

-{Zendesk::Collection}s can be paginated:
+Zendesk::Collections can be paginated:

 ```
 tickets = client.tickets.page(2).per_page(3)